thunklife/thunklife.github.io/blog/_posts/2015-10-20-haskell-arbitrary.md

 1
 {% endhighlight %}

 Clearly this is madness!
-I mean, we clearly have a 2 tuple so the length must be 2.
-Seriously, this is JavaScript level fuckery.
+I mean, we have a 2 tuple, I can see both elements!.
+Seriously, this is JavaScript-level fuckery.

 Nah.